The Money Transmitter License in the United States: Regulatory Overview

 • Registered U.S. entity and in-state registered agents

-• State-specific licensing portals (e.g., NMLS in over 30 jurisdictions)
+• State-specific licensing portals (e.g., Nationwide Multistate Licensing System or NMLS in over 30 jurisdictions)

 Crypto and Stablecoin Considerations

 Crypto transactions are treated as money transmission in most states.
-You will likely require an MTL if you:
+You will likely require an MTL in the USA if you:

 • Transmit crypto or stablecoins on behalf of clients